-3.8 The Commission further notes that Air Canada does not operate its own services between Australia and New Zealand but currently offers code share services on flights operated by Air New Zealand.
-Virgin Australia operates over 80 weekly services between Australia and New Zealand, increasing to over 90 weekly services during high season.
-Air Berlin, Air New Zealand, Alitalia, Delta, Etihad and Singapore Airlines code share on services operated by Virgin Australia on the route.1
+3.9 Virgin Australia operates over 80 weekly services between Australia and New Zealand, increasing to over 90 weekly services during peak season.
+Air Berlin, Air New Zealand, Alitalia, Delta, Etihad and Singapore Airlines code share on services operated by Virgin Australia on the route.